everyday-analytics/ggbarlabs/README.md

 ## x position as direct label.

 But x becomes numeric, so we have to put the category back on.
-Right now seems fragile - but if we can recover cut\_types at a before\_stat or something, that would be pretty cool.
+Right now seems fragile - but if we can recover cut\_types at a ‘before\_stat’ or something, that would be pretty cool.
+The coord\_flip() makes everything feel confusing to talk about. lol.

 ``` r
 cut_types <- levels(ggplot2::diamonds$cut)